Aboitiz Corporate Governance

 Attendance of the Board of Directors, Management and Committee Members During the ASM

-The minutes of the ASM available in the Company’s website also document the attendance and participation of the Board of Directors, Management, and the members of the different Board committees.
+During the Company’s 2023 and 2024 ASMs Board members, the CEO, CFO, external auditors, stock transfer agent, the Board of Election Inspectors, and other key officers and heads of strategic business units were present and made themselves accessible to shareholders.
+The minutes of the ASM available in the Company’s website also documents the attendance and participation of the Board of Directors, Management and the members of the different Board committees.

 Voting by Proxy/ Voting in Absentia

-Every year, a Proxy Validation Committee, consisting of representatives from senior management was formed by the Company in order to validate and count proxies received for the ASM.
-An independent auditor, Luis Cañete & Company, was appointed as independent inspector/ scrutineers for the validation of votes during 2021 and 2022 ASM.
+Every year, the Company formed a Proxy Validation Committee, consisting of representatives from senior management to validate and count proxies received for the ASM.
+An independent auditing company, Luis Cañete & Company, was appointed as independent inspector/ scrutineers for the validation of votes during the 2023 and 2024 ASMs.

 Appointment of Independent Party Inspector to Validate Vote at the ASM